QuantEcon/lecture-python-intro/_sources/cagan_adaptive.md

 π_seq_1, Eπ_seq_1, m_seq_1, p_seq_1 = solve_and_plot(md, μ_seq_1)
 ```

-We invite the reader to compare outcomes with those under rational expectations studied in this lecture {doc}`monetarist theory of the price level <cagan_ree>`.
+We invite the reader to compare outcomes with those under rational expectations studied in another lecture {doc}`monetarist theory of  price levels <cagan_ree>`.

 Please note how the actual inflation rate $\pi_t$ "overshoots" its ultimate steady-state value at the time of the sudden reduction in the rate of growth of the money supply at time $T_1$.